 March/April: Easter (exact dates vary)

 21 April: Tiradentes Day

 22 May: Corpus Christi

 31 December: New Year's Eve

-Brazil's bus system is generally excellent and the vehicles are equipped for long-distance travel.
-All major cities are linked by frequent buses.
+BY BUS: All major cities are linked by frequent buses.
 Always travel first class because the difference in ticket price between first and second class is nominal, while the difference in comfort level is significant.
-First class provides luxury coaches with ample reclining seats, foot rests, air conditioning and bathroom facilities on board.
-For departure and fare information for major routes check out TransPortal.
+Check out TransPortal.

 A valid passport with an expiry date at least 6 months after the date of return from Brazil is required.

 Nationals of the following countries do not need a visa to travel to Brazil for tourism: Andorra, Argentina, Austria, Bahamas, Barbados, Belgium, Bolivia, Chile, Colombia, Costa Rica, Denmark, Ecuador, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Israel, Italy, Liechtenstein, Luxembourg, Malaysia, Monaco, Morocco, Namibia, The Netherlands, Norway, Panama, Paraguay, Peru, The Philippines, Poland, Portugal, San Marino, Slovenia, South Africa, South Korea, Malta, Spain, Suriname, Sweden, Switzerland, Thailand, Trinidad & Tobago, United Kingdom, Uruguay, The Vatican and Venezuela.